 - swelling in mouth and throat

 Your body is in constant contact with foreign substances.
 It produces antibodies to defend itself from these substances.
 In most cases, the body doesn’t react to the antibodies being released.
 However, in the case of anaphylaxis, the immune system overreacts in a way that causes a full-body allergic reaction.

-Upon your arrival at the hospital, the staff will most likely diagnose you with anaphylaxis if the following signs are present:
+You will most likely be diagnosed with anaphylaxis if the following symptoms are present: